 - Provide appropriate care for pupils of staff who are ill or sustain and injury - Record all accidents centrally in the accident books (to be found in the medical room and First Aid Boxes). - In the event of any injury to the head, however minor, ensure that a note from the office is sent home to parents/guardians.
-Please refer to Appendix 4 regarding Head Injuries - In the event of any accident or administration of first aid involving a pupil in EYFS, ensure that written or electronic communication is sent home to parents/guardians. - Make arrangements with parents/guardians to collect children and take them home if they are deemed too unwell to continue the school day. - Inform the Lead First Aider of all incidents where first aid has been administered.
+Please refer to Appendix 4 regarding Head Injuries - In the event of any accident or administration of first aid involving a pupil in EYFS, ensure that written or electronic communication is sent home to parents/guardians the same day or as soon as reasonably practicable. - Make arrangements with parents/guardians to collect children and take them home if they are deemed too unwell to continue the school day.

+• Inform the Lead First Aider of all incidents where first aid has been administered.